joelouthan/theologic.us/content/posts/2-ordo-salutis/2018-06-28-ordo-salutis-xi-our-new-lives-spirits-work-in-our-sanctification.md

 Now, I can throw the following verse at you, and take a moment to highlight the key phrase in verse to make sure you understand the nuance in the text:

->Romans 8:28 And we know that for those who love God all things work together for good, for those who are called according to his purpose.
+>Romans 8:28 (CSB) We know that all things work together for the good of those who love God, who are called according to his purpose.

 I think most of us get that.
 All things mean all things.
 All means good and bad.
 But exactly does that mean and what does it mean for me?